Write your awesome label here.

 • Learners: 95+

-Co-plan a community engagement event with your advisory committee for culturally relevant design input.
+You’ll review the steps required to form an advisory committee and create an engagement strategy.
+Then, you’ll plan a community engagement event with your advisory committee to obtain culturally relevant design input.

-Templates and examples of engagement strategy documents, engagement event presentations, and agendas.
+Throughout the course, you’ll use templates and examples to create engagement strategy documents, engagement event presentations, and agendas.

 Instructor